Assassinduck/WebDev-Enviroment-generator/README.md

 - Creating Js file.

+- Automatically opening VS Code where the files are generated.

 ## Features in early prototyping
 - Rudementary file downloading works for one picture.
 Need to find out where and what to download for each framework.